Will a breast reduction lift my breasts?

-If you have one breast larger than the other, you are a good candidate for a breast reduction procedure.
-While it is common to have one breast that is slightly larger than the other, if there is a significant different in size, it is possible to create a more even appearance by having a breast reduction and reducing the size of the larger breast.
+If you have one breast larger than the other, you may be a good candidate for a breast reduction procedure.
+While it is common to have one breast that is slightly larger than the other, if there is a significant difference in size, it may be possible to create a more even appearance by having a breast reduction and reducing the size of the larger breast.

 What is a nipple graft?

 During the breast reduction procedure, a nipple graft may take place depending on the amount of tissue that needs to be removed from the breast.
 Once the breast is reformed in the desired size and shape, the nipple is positioned in the optimum location and grafted back into place.

 Will my breast lose sensitivity following a reduction?